 - Explanation of how to reapply for financial aid for subsequent years.

 As a Financial Aid applicant at SCC, I must adhere to the following responsibilities:

 - The Financial Aid Office cannot make copies of required documents.
 I must retain a copy of all submitted Financial Aid documents for my records.
-Students who wish to mail documents to the Financial Aid Office will be mailed a letter of receipt within three business days of receipt of your documents.
 The Financial Aid Office is not responsible for any lost, stolen, or destroyed documents via mail.